WaTF-Team/WaTF-Bank/README.md

 # WaTF-Bank

-What a Terrible Failure mobile banking application (WaTF-Bank), which uses python (Flask framework) as a backend server, is built for Android and iOS App.
+What a Terrible Failure Mobile Banking Application (WaTF-Bank), which uses python (Flask framework) as a backend server, is built for Android and iOS App.
 The objective of this project:
 - Application developers can understand and consider mobile application security aspect by investigating the vulnerable app (WaTF-Bank) on both Android and iOS platforms.
 - Penetration testers can practice security assessment skill on mobile application security assessment in order to identify and understand the implication of the vulnerable app.